monkey-projects/oci-os/README.md

 is then used to sign the request.
 See the [oci-sign library](https://github.com/monkey-projects/oci-sign) for details.

+The functions in the core namespace will unwrap the response by default, returning the response body on success.
+If there is a failure, an exception will be thrown, with the full response in the `ex-data`.

 ### Uploading Files

 Creating or updating files is done with the `put-object` function.
 The options map should